nroduit/weasis-dicom-tools/README.md

 # weasis-dicom-tools #

+The master branch requires Java 8+ and the 1.0.x branch requires Java 7+.

 This project provides a DICOM API for [C-Echo](src/main/java/org/weasis/dicom/op/Echo.java), [C-Move](src/main/java/org/weasis/dicom/op/CMove.java), [C-Get](src/main/java/org/weasis/dicom/op/CGet.java), [C-Find](src/main/java/org/weasis/dicom/op/CFind.java) and [C-Store](src/main/java/org/weasis/dicom/op/CStore.java) based on dcm4che3.
 The implementation allows to follow the progression of an DICOM operation like C-Move and gives its status.
 It contains also some helper classes for worklist, dicomization and stroreSCP.

 This project replaces [weasis-dicom-operations](https://github.com/nroduit/weasis-dicom-operations) and now this library is used by recent versions of [weasis-pacs-connector](https://github.com/nroduit/weasis-pacs-connector) and in the weasis-dicom-codec module of [Weasis](https://github.com/nroduit/Weasis).

 ## Build weasis-dicom-tools ##

-Prerequisites: JDK 7 and Maven
+Prerequisites: JDK 8 and Maven 3

 Execute the maven command `mvn clean install` in the root directory of the project.